nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

-You can pass state and dispatch function down via props or [React's Context API](https://reactjs.org/docs/context.html).
+Pass `state` and the `dispatch` function down via [React's Context API](https://reactjs.org/docs/context.html) or props.
 Passing it down with context is demonstrated below.
+You can also pass them down via `props`.

 In `src/context.js`